In recent years, we witnessed a lot of discussion and controversy on what exactly Google considers an important ranking signal.

 Do you really think somebody will remember you because they read your filler article?
 Better yet, do you want to be remembered as someone who is spreading around useless content?

 Publishing a guest post just to get a link is like changing your diet when you want to lose some weight.
 It is the step in the right direction and will get you some results, but the process will be much faster and more effective if you put in some extra work.

 There are more things besides links that can fuel your business growth and you can make all of them work for you by ensuring you are only sending out valuable content.

 We are not here to debate how nofollow links can bring you the same SEO value as their dofollow counterparts.
 Because they can’t.

 However, that doesn’t mean they are useless.
 Far from it.
-Nofollow link will bring you all the same benefits as a dofollow link (brand awareness, referral traffic…), you just won’t get much, as an industry jargon goes, link juice.
+Nofollow links will bring you all the same benefits as a dofollow links (brand awareness, referral traffic…), you just won’t get much, as an industry jargon goes, link juice.

 If you are one of those businesses that avoid pitching to any site that can’t give you a dofollow link, you are missing out.